The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Abstract

 In the model, thermal emission is from a DEM that is parametrized as multiple gaussians in $Log(T)$.
 Non-thermal emission results from a photon spectrum obtained using a thick-target emission model.
 Spectra for both instruments are fit simultaneously in a self-consistent manner.

-Our results have been obtained using a sample of 52 large ({\goes} X- and M-class) solar flares observed between February~2011 and February~2013.
+Our results have been obtained using a sample of 52 large ({\goes} X- and M-class) solar flares observed between February 2011 and February 2013.
 It turns out that it is often possible to determine low-energy cutoffs early (in the first two minutes) during large flares.
-Cutoff energies are typically low, less than 10~keV, with most values of the lower limits in the 5--7~keV range.
+Cutoff energies at these times are typically low, less than 10~keV, when assuming coronal abundances.
+With photospheric abundances, cutoff energies are typically $\sim$10~keV higher, in the $\sim$17--25~keV range.

 \keywords{Sun: corona --- Sun: flares --- Sun: UV radiation --- Sun: X-rays, gamma rays}